-TransAlta and its employees and contractors must exercise good business judgment in extending business courtesies and never accept or offer bribes, favours or "kickbacks" for the purpose of securing business transactions.
-TransAlta and its employees must ensure that all payments are necessary, lawful and properly documented.
-Gifts and entertainment vary across the world, but they are never in cash or negotiable securities, and should never compromise, or appear to compromise, TransAlta's ability to make sound and objective decisions.
+Personnel must exercise good business judgment in extending business courtesies and never accept or offer bribes, favours or "kickbacks" for the purpose of securing business transactions.
+Personnel must ensure that all payments are necessary, lawful and properly documented.
+Gifts and entertainment vary across the world, but it is never acceptable for them to be in the form of cash or negotiable securities, and should never compromise, or appear to compromise, TransAlta's ability to make sound and objective decisions.
 Though giving or receiving a gift is not prohibited, the gift must not be excessive and must be within the limits of responsible and generally accepted business practice.
 If you are not sure whether a gift or entertainment is appropriate, speak with your immediate supervisor or with TransAlta Legal.